yuansuny/yuansuny.github.io/_pages/about.md

   - /about.html
 ---

 I joined the School of Computer Science and Software Engineering, RMIT University as a Postdoctoral Fellow in July 2018.
 Here I am working on an ARC (Australian Research Council) Discover Project, using hybrid methods (a combination of traditional and artificial intelligence techniques) to solve large-scale optimization problems.

-Prior to that I obtained my Ph.D degree from University of Melbourne in April 2018 and Bachelor's degree from Peking University in 2013.
-I obtained the
+Prior to that I obtained my Ph.D degree from University of Melbourne in April 2018 and Bachelor's degree from Peking University in July 2013.
+I received the "Chinese government award for outstanding self-financed student study abroad" for my Ph.D [dissertation](https://yuansuny.github.io/files/).

+See my [CV](https://yuansuny.github.io/files/YUANSUN_CV.pdf) for more information.

 My research interests lie in applied mathmatics, particularly in optimization and operations research, evolutionary computation and machine learning. <br/>

-See my [CV](https://yuansuny.github.io/files/YUANSUN_CV.pdf) for more information.

 __For COSC1027/2033 students, a number of research projects is available [here](https://yuansuny.github.io/projects).__